yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 ### Dataset Loading (Stealing From PyTorch)

 For dataset loading, I’m going to steal some code from PyTorch.
-PyTorch’s data utilities are fantastic, and since this isn’t a post about data loading, we’ll skip the hassle of reinventing the wheel here.
+PyTorch’s data utilities work really well, and since this isn’t a post about data loading, we’ll skip the hassle of reinventing the wheel here.

 ```python